TurakhiaLab/metaWEPP/README.md

 6. `PRIMER_BED` - BED file for primers, which should be present in the `WEPP/primers` directory.
 7. `MIN_AF` - Alleles with an allele frequency below this threshold in the reads will be masked.
 8. `MIN_Q` - Alleles with a Phred score below this threshold in the reads will be masked.
 9. `MAX_READS` - Maximum number of reads considered by WEPP from the sample.
-Helpful in the reducing runtime.
+Helpful in reducing runtime.
 10. `CLADE_LIST` - List the clade annotation schemes stored in the MAT.
 SARS-CoV-2 MAT uses both nextstrain and pango lineage naming systems, so use "nextstrain,pango" for it.
 11. `CLADE_IDX` - Index used for assigning clades to selected haplotypes from MAT.
 Use '1' for Pango naming and '0' for Nextstrain naming for SARS-CoV-2.
 Other pathogens usually follow a single lineage annotation system, so work with '0'.
 In case of NO lineage annotations, use '-1'.
 Lineage Annotations could be checked by running: "matUtils summary -i {TREE} -C {FILENAME}" -> Use '0' for annotation_1 and '1' for annotation_2.